tokenized/docs/intro-preface.md

 <a name="introduction"></a>
 ## Introduction

-The Tokenized Protocol is a system developed to enable businesses and users around the world to create, issue and manage tokens of all kinds using the low-friction and high-reliability of the Bitcoin network as the backbone of their infrastructure.
+The Tokenized Protocol is a system developed to enable organizations and users around the world to create, issue and manage tokens of all kinds using the low-friction and high-reliability of the Bitcoin network as the backbone of their infrastructure.

 This documentation is intended to provide a clear and concise set of information on how to use the protocol.
 It also acts as the reference material for developers who wish to build an implementation.